moq-wg/moq-transport/draft-ietf-moq-transport.md

 Senders MUST NOT repeat the same parameter type in a message.
-Receivers SHOULD check that there are no duplicate parameters and close the session as a 'Protocol Violation' if found.
+Receivers SHOULD check that there are no duplicate parameters and close the session as a SESSION_PROTOCOL_VIOLATION if found.

 Receivers ignore unrecognized parameters.